Nqdphan/LithiumTeamMilestone2/README.md

 DB_NAME=library
 ```

+**Important**: Replace `your_password` with your actual MySQL root password (or the password for the user specified in `DB_USER`).

 5. Initialize the database (creates tables and imports CSV data):

 ```bash
 python init_db.py
 ```

+**Note**: This script is safe to run multiple times.
+It only imports CSV data if the tables are empty, so you can re-run it without duplicating data.

 6. Start the FastAPI server: